Skip to content

 Why Diversity Training is Important

 Whether we like it or not, the research that confirms we tend to like those who are similar to us (or at least those we think are similar to us) is extensive.
 That means we have to actively challenge our biases.
+From hiring practices to how we communicate and lead, we need to find ways to bring in different perspectives and implement solutions that accommodate differences.

 Successful diversity training enables employees to become more comfortable with concepts such as unconscious bias at work and cultural competency.
 When employees become more familiar with these ideas, they can begin to identify how these concepts show up in real-world situations.

 It’s been proven over and over that non-homogenous teams are more effective.
 Diverse teams have a distinct advantage when it comes to decision-making, including bringing a broader perspective to the challenge, identifying more options for solving it, reducing bias, and increasing accountability.
+McKinsey & Company research shows companies in the top quartile for gender diversity and ethnic diversity financially outperform those in the bottom quartile by 39%.

-Fostering diversity requires effort towards building a more inclusive environment so that all people, especially those from underrepresented groups, feel comfortable and valued.
+Fostering diversity requires effort toward building a more inclusive environment so all people, especially those from underrepresented groups, feel comfortable and valued.
 Successful diversity training gets employees in the habit of thinking about inclusion and how they can behave in a way that makes the workplace more inclusive for everyone.

 When employees are encouraged to understand the different perspectives and comfort levels of others, they are more likely to think about how their actions could unintentionally cause offense.
-Diversity training can go a long way towards preventing discrimination and harassment by making employees more capable of empathy.
+Diversity training can go a long way toward preventing discrimination and harassment by making employees more capable of empathy.

 Still not convinced that diversity and inclusion in the workplace matter?